Bagoum/danmokou/README.md

 **Are there any examples?**

-For real game code, look in the directory [MiniProjects/Scripts](https://github.com/Bagoum/danmokou/tree/master/Assets/Danmokou/MiniProjects/Scripts), which contains boss scripts for recent short games I've made.
+For real game code, see the MiniProjects directory.
+There are many small game scripts there, such as [the scripts](https://github.com/Bagoum/danmokou/tree/master/Assets/Danmokou/MiniProjects/Projects/THJam13) for this [Ikaruga-style jam game](https://bagoum.itch.io/kaimaroku) or [the scripts](https://github.com/Bagoum/danmokou/tree/master/Assets/Danmokou/MiniProjects/Projects/FlappyBird) for this [Flappy Bird-inspired jam game](https://bagoum.itch.io/super-flappy-bird).
 You can also check out the [scripts from Spirits in Memetic Paradise](https://github.com/Bagoum/danmokou-simp/tree/master/Scripts) if you have that installed as a submodule.

 Under the `Patterns` folder, everything in `examples` and `feature testing` should work.
 The scripts there are fairly simple, but don't have many comments.

-The files under `demo` are from old scripts.
-They may not work, as the engine has gone through a lot of changes since then.

-The scripts under `Tests` are guaranteed to work, but they won't make any sense if you run them, so don't bother.
+The scripts in `Patterns/bdsl2` are instructive for learning about the scripting language's features.

 **How difficult is it to port scripts from (DNH/LuaSTG/etc) to this engine?**

 You'd have to rewrite any scripts from scratch.
 The scripting language is highly opiniated.
-For example, there are no for loops (instead, there are repeater objects).
+For example, bullets are fired through repeater objects instead of for loops.

 **Can I submit PRs?**